-- Wheelchair access to all areas of the building. - Access to disabled toilets is on the first floor accessible by the lift. - Doors and stairs complying with requirements for visually disabled people. - Positive involvement of the Governing body in the wish to improve access for all. - Clear focus on the quality of teaching and learning for all and access to learning for all students including those with disabilities. - Appropriate technology is used where possible to support communication with students, staff and parents. - Designated SEND support. - Active work with parents
+- Wheelchair access to identified areas of each school building. - Access to disabled toilets in designated areas of each building. - Doors and stairs comply with requirements for visually disabled people. - Positive involvement of the Governing body in the wish to improve access for all. - Clear focus on the quality of teaching and learning for all and access to learning for all students including those with disabilities. - Appropriate technology is used where possible to support communication with students, staff and parents. - Designated SEN support. - Active work with parents

-Through ongoing assessment of access future developments are planned and actioned, in line with the requirements of the Disability Discrimination Act, as amended by the SEND and Disability Act (2001) and the Equality Act (2010)
+To further support ongoing access and future developments, in line with the requirements of the Disability Discrimination Act, as amended by the SEN and Disability Act (2001) and the Equality Act (2010)